Datatypes

 The TIME datatype is used to represent a time-span.

-A TIME value is stored as an i64 value with a precision in nanoseconds.
+A TIME value is stored as a u32 value with a precision in milliseconds.

-TIME literals start with TIME# or T# followed by the TIME segements.
+TIME literals start with TIME# or T# followed by the TIME segments.

 d…f64daysh…f64hoursm…f64minutess…f64secondsms…f64millisecondsus…f64microsecondsns…u32nanaoseconds